Humor and Ethics

 Before Jerome became a keynote speaker he toured the midwest as a stand-up comedian.
 He found that this was the best training ground.
 Driving hundreds of miles to do 30 minutes as a middle act at a biker/trucker bar in North Dakota — and this was on the ‘comedy night’ in the corner of the bar.
 The sound system was basically a Mr. Microphone box that wouldn’t have served adequate for a meeting in a small conference room.

 Keynote Speaker’s Comedy Background

-Jerome Mayne began his comedy career in Minneapolis at the Stevie Ray’s Improv Company, in 1989.
+Jerome began his comedy career in Minneapolis at the Stevie Ray’s Improv Company, in 1989.
 He quickly became a performer with their main stage improv comedy troupe as well as an instructor for their school of improv comedy.
-He still teaches two improv classes a week for business professionals as well as the general public.
+He still teaches a few improv classes from time to time for business professionals as well as for the general public.

 From 1999 to 2003 he toured the mid-west as a stand-up comedian.
 It was this experience that his speaking skills, and topics developed into what they are today.

 There was a significant gap in touring as a stand up comedian.
 It was when he was serving his 21 month prison sentence at the federal prison in Yankton, South Dakota – between 1999 and 2001.
 He did however, perform stand up comedy and taught improv to the other inmates while serving his sentence.